BarryNorton/pronouns/README.md

 2. The relative prominence of the ungendered _plural_ pronoun 'themselves' to these;
 3. The relative prominence of the ungendered _singular_ pronoun 'themself' (interestingly much _less_ prominent in fiction, at least historically).

 Strikethrough is used to indicate that, although the regex for reflexive forms does a relatively good job of cleaning up a lot of misidentified pronouns (from the POS tagger), the word 'mademoiselle' slips through due to its lexical form.
+Less troublingly, the word 'ltself' appears in the full listings &mdash; this is likely due to flawed OCR).

 ***